buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Use mocking judiciously

-* Mock behavior, not data
+* Mock behavior, not data.
   **Bad:**

   ```java